 I am up before dawn and packing my bags.
 Surprisingly, it was just after 9 am and I had beaten the sun up.
 I double checked my hostel room and headed upstairs for breakfast.
 I had some of my favorite local Icelandic yogurt while I did a quick weather check.
 The weather report was clear but I had learned over the last six days that the weather could change in an instant.
 I walked out of my hostel and into the bitter Icelandic cold.
 The sky was just starting to get light as I gassed up my car for the next stage of my Icelandic Winter Road Trip.
 I had a little over two hours drive ahead to get to Jökulsárlón Glacier Lagoon.

 I don’t like plans and reservations.
 They mean I am committed to an committed to being at a certain place at a certain time.
+I know that there are some people who like to know exactly what they are doing as it makes things easier for you.
+For example, I have one friend who likes to use a company like NetJets to make sure that they will have an easy and enjoyable experience when it comes to flying.
+However, I know that with this form of travel you need to be a bit more organised.
 My travel style is free flowing and a desire to follow the whim of the moment.
 Travelling without hostels and activities pre-arranged is scary and has some risk.
 I generally plan as I go.
 I will book hostels and tours the night before.
 It’s a good day when have stuff booked two days in advance.
 Sometimes places are full and things can go wrong but I have never been completely in over my head.
 I have never been left to sleep without a roof over my head.
 Here are my tips and tricks to prevent complete disaster while travelling with no plan.